aws-samples/cdk-apprunner-ecr/README.md

 ## Build, Run and Deploy your containerized Web Application using Docker, AWS App Runner and Elastic Container Registry

+[AWS App Runner](https://aws.amazon.com/apprunner/) is an AWS service that provides a fast, simple, and cost-effective way to deploy from source code or a container image directly to a scalable and secure web application in the AWS Cloud.
+There are no orchestrators to configure, build pipelines to set up, load balancers to optimize, or TLS certificates to rotate.
+And of course, there are no servers to manage.
+App Runner benefits developers and teams who do not have any container expertise to run their web applications and services.

+The AWS Cloud Development Kit [AWS CDK](https://aws.amazon.com/cdk/) is an open-source software development framework to define your cloud application resources using familiar programming languages.
+One of the benefits of the AWS CDK is that you can leverage your favorite development environments and have a rich experience when exploring the hundreds of different services and features of AWS.

+As a developer, you can easily deploy your applications without the need to worry about infrastructure with these two.
+As of this writing, App Runner supports Python, Node.js and Java.
+In this lab, this lab will show you how you can utilize the services to deploy applications written in other languages potentially.

 In this lab, you will learn 2 different options to deploy a containerized web application in any language (Flutter as example in this lab) with AWS App Runner.
 You will also learn how to provision necessary resources and permissions with Infrastructure as a Code using AWS CDK.
-The docker image will be stored in AWS Elastic Containers Registry.
+The docker image will be stored in [Amazon Elastic Containers Registry](https://aws.amazon.com/ecr/) - a fully managed container registry offering high-performance hosting, so you can reliably deploy application images and artifacts anywhere.

 Sample Flutter app reference: https://docs.flutter.dev/get-started/install